-Army Information Technology Specialists (MOS 25B) are responsible for maintaining, processing, and troubleshooting military computer systems.
+Army Information Technology Specialists (MOS 25B) are responsible for maintaining, processing, and troubleshooting computer systems that support Army operations.

 Army Information Technology Specialists handle Information Technology (IT).